mandalbiswadip/quoraDuplicates/README.md

 #### Network Architechture

 Bidirectional-LSTM.
-Concat the final states from the model for both the sentences and apply a fully-connected layer to get the classification layer
+Concat the final states from the model for both the sentences and apply a fully-connected layer to get the classification layer.
+Entopy has been used as a loss function for the same.

 #### word embedding source

 [Google word2vec](https://code.google.com/archive/p/word2vec/)

+##### Baseline accuracy:
+Train accuracy:

+Test accuracy: